IMProofBench: Benchmarking AI on Research-Level Mathematical Proof Generation: Introduction

 \section{Introduction}

 Large language models (LLMs) are making rapid progress on mathematical tasks, achieving strong results on challenging benchmarks like AIME \citep{matharena} and FrontierMath \citep{frontiermath}.
-These improvements suggest that LLMs may soon support mathematical research by collaborating with professional mathematicians on open problems.
-However, to determine whether current systems are capable of contributing in such settings, benchmarks are needed that test capabilities at the frontier of mathematical research.
+In fact, LLMs are now increasingly used as mathematical collaborators \citep{ghrist2024latticevaluedbottleneckduality,raz2025euleraiunifyingformulas} and have even solved several open problems in mathematics \citep{dobriban2025solving}.
+However, to accurately quantify how current systems can contribute in such settings, benchmarks are needed that test capabilities at the frontier of mathematical research.

-\paragraph{Limitations of existing benchmarks} Existing benchmarks fall short of this objective: most focus on high-school or undergraduate-level mathematics \citep{matharena,friedereval}, due to the difficulty associated with designing rigorous, research-level problems.
+\paragraph{Limitations of existing benchmarks} Existing benchmarks fall short of this objective: most focus on high-school or university-level mathematics \citep{matharena,friedereval}, due to the difficulty associated with designing rigorous, research-level problems.
 The few benchmarks that do target more advanced mathematics, like FrontierMath \citep{frontiermath} and HLE \citep{lastexam}, focus exclusively on final-answer problems.
 As a result, they overlook proof-writing capabilities and allow models to apply shortcuts to reach the correct final answer without fully solving the problem \citep{epochai_frontiermath_tier4_2025}.

 \paragraph{This work: IMProofBench} To fill this gap, we introduce IMProofBench, a private benchmark developed in collaboration with the mathematical research community to evaluate LLMs on research-level proof writing.
-IMProofBench is built on a custom platform and supported by initiatives that actively involve professional mathematicians.
-It includes tasks ranging from challenging oral exam questions in a graduate course to open research questions based on the contributors' own work.
-Unlike static benchmarks, IMProofBench is designed as a platform for continuous evaluation: problems are added on a rolling basis, ensuring its continued relevance for evaluating the next generation of frontier LLMs.
+IMProofBench is supported by initiatives that actively involve professional mathematicians and includes tasks ranging from challenging oral exam questions in a graduate course to open research questions based on the contributors' own work.
+Unlike static benchmarks, IMProofBench is designed as a platform for continuous evaluation: problems are added on a rolling basis, ensuring its continued relevance for evaluating the next generation of LLMs.
 Currently, IMProofBench consists of $\numberacceptedquestions$ problems developed in collaboration with over $\numberparticipantswithacceptedquestion$ mathematicians, with $\numberquestionsunderreview$ more questions in the latest stages of the problem creation pipeline.

 \paragraph{Problem creation pipeline} Each problem in IMProofBench is authored by a research mathematician within their area of expertise.
 Submissions undergo a rigorous review process by a core team member and an additional mathematician with expertise in the relevant field.
 Reviewers provide feedback that allows authors to refine their problems before finalization.
 Alongside the main proof-writing tasks, authors are encouraged to add follow-up subquestions with final answers that can be automatically graded.
 These follow-ups enable a comparison between proof-writing and final-answer performance, while also supporting lower-cost evaluation across a broader range of models.